boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 The full Image URL for `Cristiano Ronaldo` is `https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Cristiano_Ronaldo_2018.jpg/345px-Cristiano_Ronaldo_2018.jpg` and the Player Image Column contains the information `commons/thumb/8/8c/Cristiano_Ronaldo_2018.jpg/345px-Cristiano_Ronaldo_2018.jpg`.
 So, you should enter the URL as `https://upload.wikimedia.org/wikipedia/{0}`, where the *{0}* indicates the first field in the image section.

 > **NOTE:** - You can add any number of fields in the image section and need to append {0}, {1} for the 1st, 2nd fields configured in the image section.

 > **NOTE:** -  If more than one data is available in the record, the first record with the highest measure will be displayed in the Number Card widget.

-For example, if you try to show the Goals of each team and configure the player image in the image section.
-It will show top scorer image of each team as shown in the following screenshot.
+For example, if you try to show the goals of each team and configure the player image in the image section, it will display the top scorer image of each team as shown in the following screenshot.

 *Configure Image Section*